-The anti-government protests in Nicaragua were declared illegal in September 2018, and tourism is back is on the rise albeit slow.
+The anti-government protests in Nicaragua were declared illegal in September 2018, and tourism is back on the rise albeit slowly.
 There are still many censorship issues for citizens but this doesn’t affect tourist safety in Nicaragua.
 Obviously, it’s best to stay away from anything political.

 That being said, due to the economical situation, petty crime can be an issue.
 Be savvy with your belongings, get the right over-the-shoulder bag, and don’t be wandering around looking super-wealthy dripping in jewellery.
 I was pick-pocketed in Paris so these rules apply all over the world.

 It goes without saying, you should practise common sense, be wise to scams and if you are indulging in the party life in Nicaragua, avoid wandering around at night drunk!

 Nothing happened to me in Nicaragua.
 I got buses, went out at night (in moderation) and was welcomed by warm, hospitable people with big hearts.
 Nicaragua is an incredible country that is the perfect destination for savvy backpackers.

 DON’T TRAVEL WITHOUT INSURANCE.
 Check out these two recommended options, and, as always, read through the policy to check they have the coverage you want.

 Get 5% off your travel insurance with HeyMondo.
 Benefit from 24-hour medical assistance, 365 days a year with single, multi-trip, and long-stay insurance, cover for Covid-19 and non-refundable expenses.
 The handy app makes this a simple process!
 They give a little back too by contributing to ‘Doctors Without Borders’.